 - Hold citizenship in a qualifying treaty country

 The E-1 visa is only for treaty traders and some employees of this type of individual or organization.

-Who qualifies as a treaty trader?
+Who Qualifies as a Treaty Trader?

+You may qualify for an E-1 Visa if you are a citizen of a treaty country, such as Australia, Canada, China, and others.
 In order to be classified as a treaty trader, an individual or organization must carry on substantial and principal trade between their country and the United States.
 “Trade” here refers to the exchange of goods, services, banking, insurance, transportation, tourism, technology, and some news.

 In order for that type of trade to be considered substantial, generally it must be continuous and sizeable.
 When considering who qualifies, the U.S. Citizenship and Immigration Services gives greater weight to individuals and organizations that participate in numerous exchanges of greater value.

 Trade qualifies as principal trade if more than 50% of the trade volume is between the United States and the applicant’s country.

 If you are applying as an individual employee of a treaty trader, generally you must be of the same nationality and from the same country as the treaty trader organization, qualify as an employee, and engage in supervisory duties or have special qualifications.